 Always Be Curious

-I've been watching some videos of Gabor Mate, and though I don't know much about him, his pace is slow and grace-filled.
+I am always learning from those who have gone before me in this field, and from other gentle souls I meet along the way.
+If you watch some videos of Gabor Mate you can see his pace is slow and grace-filled.
 Listening to him reminds me of another favorite human of mine, Fred Rogers, host of the kids' show I watched when I was little.
-Their pace of speaking and the hospitable space they create for others to just be fully themselves/all-emotions-welcome, always challenges me to slow down.
-I am working at having more of that energy.
+Their pace of speaking and the hospitable space they create for others to just be fully themselves - all emotions welcome - always challenges me to slow down.
+I’ve been working at having more of that energy.

 Viktor Frankl is another expert I wish I could chat with over a coffee.
 A psychologist and Austrian survivor of Holocaust camps, he may have said it best when he explained “Between stimulus and response there is a space.
 In that space is our power to choose our response.
 In our response lies our growth and our freedom”.
 He also said “Everything can be taken from a man but one thing: the last of human freedoms - to choose one’s attitude in any given set of circumstances, to choose one's own way”.